 Title for The Harty Prize 2020-2021:

-In the light of the Covid-19 pandemic, management of acute endodontic emergencies proved challenging.
+In the light of the Covid-19 pandemic, management of acute endodontic emergencies has proved challenging; especially during the initial lockdown from March 23rd when dental practices were closed or access was limited to urgent care centres.
 Discuss what clinical hurdles were faced during this time and outline the strategies used to best manage the endodontic problems; reflecting on the evidence base for the suggested measures and how they compare with “best practice” management of endodontic problems in the absence of a pandemic.

 The prize shall be known as the “Student Essay Prize in Endodontics”.